 - require minimal ongoing attention.

-An additional advantage of Mirena is that it can help reduce heavy menstrual bleeding, and many women experience no vaginal bleeding after 12 months of use.
+An additional advantage of Mirena is that it can help reduce heavy menstrual bleeding (periods).
+In fact, many women experience no vaginal bleeding after 12 months of using Mirena.

 The disadvantages of using IUDs for contraception is that they:

-- do not help protect against sexually transmitted infections (STIs);
+- do not protect against sexually transmitted infections (STIs);

 - may be difficult to insert in women who have not given birth vaginally;